ARM-software/fast-probabilistic-models/README.md

 # Introduction

-This repository introduces Axolotl, an Arm-developed framework that can generate probabilistic models from, virtually, any ML model.
+This repository introduces Axolotl, an Arm-developed framework that can generate probabilistic models from, virtually, any DNN model.

 Axolotl provides use cases for:
 - Building a model